 There are lots of things to do in the town, including shopping, zip lining, mini golf and boat tours.

-The next morning, we boarded Shepler’s Mackinac Island Ferry to head to the Island on the 10:00 a.m. ferrry.
+morning, we boarded Shepler’s Mackinac Island Ferry to head to the Island on the 10:00 a.m. ferrry.
 This Ferry trip is a little longer (about 20

 Shepler’s does give a military discount for active or veteran service.

-The first thing to do, if you have not been on the island before, is to take a carriage ride to see the sights and get an overview of the island.
+The first thing to do, if you have not been on Mackinac Island Vacations, is to take a carriage ride to see the sights and get an overview of the island.

-My wife and I also love to take time out to sit and enjoy the view on the veranda (note: it will cost you $10 each to do so unless you eat the $35 buffet style lunch which includes the self guided tour of the Grand Hotel).
+My wife and I also love to take time out to sit and enjoy the view on the veranda (note: it will cost you around $10 each to do so unless you eat the buffet style lunch which includes the self guided tour of the Grand Hotel).

 If you want to view the entire island, I recommend renting a bike, riding a horse, taking a horse and carriage tour, or if you are ambitious, you can walk it.
 It is a great way to spend your Mackinac Island Vacations.

 There are no motor vehicles allowed on the island but you still have to watch where you are going as the streets are very busy with pedestrians, bikes and horses.

 Enjoy Michigan’s greater outdoors~We sure do!